apify/apify-docs-v2/sources/academy/webscraping/web_scraping_for_beginners/crawling/first_crawl.md

 ## Next up {#next}

-In the [next lesson](./scraping_the_data.md), we will complete the scraper by using the data collection code from the [Basics of data collection](../data_collection/node_continued.md) section and applying it to all of the product pages.
+In the [next lesson](./scraping_the_data.md), we will complete the scraper by using the data extraction code from the [Basics of data extraction](../data_extraction/node_continued.md) section and applying it to all of the product pages.